-The Creative Music Training Summer School offers a unique opportunity for musicians and educators to develop and study collaborative workshop-leading skills and creative ways of communicating through music in diverse participatory contexts.
+Our Creative Music Training course offers a unique opportunity for musicians and educators to develop and study collaborative workshop-leading skills and creative approaches to communicating through music in diverse participatory contexts.

-Through sessions focused on improvisation, collaborative composition, percussion skills (drawing upon traditions from around the globe), harmony, leadership and conducting, participants in the Creative Music Training Summer School will develop skills including flexibility and a knowledge of a wide range of musical styles, fluency within improvisation, rhythmic strength, vocal confidence, strong physical presence and use of body language as well as the ability to multitask and to move fluidly between the roles of composer, performer and leader.
+Through sessions focused on improvisation, collaborative composition, harmony, leadership and conducting, participants in Creative Music Training will develop skills including flexibility and fluency within improvisation and performance, rhythmic strength, vocal confidence, strong physical presence and the use of body language as well as the ability to multitask and to move fluidly between the roles of composer, performer and leader.

 In addition to structured classes, each student will become part of a creative ensemble – giving participants the opportunity to practically implement their learning with one of Barbican Guildhall’s collaborative ensembles of young people.
 Alongside this small and whole group mentoring sessions will be run throughout the week, enabling reflective discussion and the chance to discuss and consolidate the ideas, thoughts and learning covered in the course.

 Should you wish to use your participation in the summer school as credit for a university or college course you are undertaking, this would be a matter for you to agree with your current institution.
 Unfortunately, we are unable to offer assessments.